 - (a) Once a Complaint has been deemed to be in-scope, it will undergo Case Categorisation to determine an appropriate means of dealing with the Complaint.
-Complaints are categorised with reference to the nature of the alleged conduct, the possible level of harm and complexity of the issues raised in the Complaint (refer to Case Categorisation Model). - (b) Following Case Categorisation, any one or a combination of the following actions may be undertaken: - i.
-External referral; - ii.
+Complaints are categorised with reference to the nature of the alleged conduct, the possible level of harm and complexity of the issues raised in the Complaint (refer to Case Categorisation Model available on the Sport Integrity Australia website).

+- (b) Following Case Categorisation, any one or a combination of the following actions may be undertaken:

+- i.
+External referral:

+- ii.
 Referral to a Hearing Tribunal;

 - iii.
 Provisional Action;

 - iv.
 Investigation;

 - v.
 Alternative Dispute Resolution;

 - vi.
 Case closure.

 - (c) For Complaints that have been categorised as Category 1, the Complaint may be closed in accordance with clause 8.10(a)i. with no findings being made or sanction imposed.
-A Respondent may be reminded of their obligations under the Relevant Policies or recommended to undergo education or training.
+A Respondent may be sent a warning letter reminding them of their obligations under the Relevant Policies or recommending that they undergo education or training.

-- (d) AOCRA Ltd may refer a Complaint directly to a Hearing Tribunal to hear the allegations and make findings about the Complaint instead of proceeding to an investigation.
+(d) AOCRA Ltd may refer a Complaint directly to a Hearing Tribunal to hear the allegations and make findings about the Complaint instead of proceeding to an investigation.